-Send us your bill and proof of any payment you made.
+Send us your bill and proof of any payment you made for Medicare services or call us.
 Proof of payment can be a copy of the check you wrote or a receipt from the provider.
 It's a good idea to make a copy of your bill and receipts for your records.